This Gluten Free Banana Pudding recipe is simple to make with everyday ingredients. A delicious, semi-homemade treat that will feed a crowd.

 Traditional banana pudding is made with Nilla wafers.
 But years ago, when Paula Deen was still on the Food Network, I watched her make what she called “Not Yo Mama’s Banana Pudding.”
 I made it and Paula was right, it was not my mama’s banana pudding.
 It was BETTER!!
 (Actually, my mom never made banana pudding, but if she had, I’m sure she would have made it traditionally with Nilla wafers).

-I’ve been missing that banana pudding since being diagnosed with Celiac so many years ago.
-I always said I was gonna try to make it gluten free, and I finally got around to it!
-One of my laziest reasons why I didn’t until now is because I really didn’t want to first make a bunch of shortbread cookies, and then make the actual pudding.
-No thanks!
-Too much work for something that’s supposed to be easy.
-Am I right?
+I’ve been missing that banana pudding since being diagnosed with celiac so many years ago.
+I always said I was gonna try to make it gluten free, and I finally got around to it.
+I’m so glad I did because everyone loved it more than any banana pudding they’ve ever had.

 What’s in This Wonderful Banana Pudding?

 You would expect that anything Paula Deen makes is gonna be luscious, and this banana pudding does not disappoint.
 The ingredients are simple, but perfect.

 - Gluten free cookies — Paula Dean is a genius for using Chessmen cookies instead of vanilla wafers.
 But for us, Pepperidge Farm has yet to make a gluten-free version of their cookies in any form.
 Luckily, we have a few options.
 We can make our own or use a store-bought variety (see below for variations).

 - Sweetened condensed milk — Probably my favorite ingredient of all time.
 Liquid gold.

 - French vanilla pudding mix — using a pudding is what I call a “semi-homemade” recipe.
 There’s nothing wrong with using pudding mix to make our lives easier.
 Especially if we decide to go the homemade cookie route.